RaspAP/theme-test/docs/quick-start.md

 ## Custom OS
 Custom Raspberry Pi OS Lite images with the latest RaspAP are available for <a href="https://github.com/RaspAP/raspap-webgui/releases/latest">direct download</a>.
 This includes both 32- and 64-bit builds for ARM architectures.

+> Note
+> As a courtesy, starting with v3.4.1, we've made available Torrent files for the images.
+The downloads will still come from Github, but will be able to completely finish without falling victim to Github's token timeout issues.
+Please connect with us if you still have issues downloading.

 | Distribution | Debian version | Kernel version | RaspAP version | Size |
 | ------------ | -------------- | -------------- | -------------- | ---- |
 | Raspberry Pi OS (64-bit) Lite | 12 (bookworm) | 6.6 | Latest | 869 MB |